gregsadetsky/rapidriteros/README.md

 - huge thanks to [Antoine Leclair](https://github.com/antoineleclair/) for his help in architecturing and all things async!
 - thanks to [MaxD](https://github.com/maxdee) who retrofit the display so that it would accept frames over UDP at over 40fps!
 - thanks to [Jesse Chen](https://github.com/jessechen) for the custom pixel font aka "bubbletea"!
 More info in [the font's repo](https://github.com/jessechen/bubbletea)!
-- thanks to [Brandon Sprague](https://github.com/bcspragu) for the WASM renderer!!
+- thanks to [Brandon Sprague](https://github.com/bcspragu) for the WASM renderer!
 - thanks to [Jakub Sygnowski](https://github.com/sygi) for help restoring the rapidriter raspi sd card, debugging, extending the p5 renderer, and the upcoming raspi ssd upgrade!
-- thanks to [Stephen Downward](https://www.scd31.com/) for his contributions re Rust / WASM template and for creating a local simulator - [available here](https://gitlab.scd31.com/stephen/rapidriter-cat)!!
+- thanks to [Stephen Downward](https://www.scd31.com/) for his contributions re Rust / WASM template and for creating a local simulator - [available here](https://gitlab.scd31.com/stephen/rapidriter-cat)!

 ---